mgrojo/listings-flexpde/README.md

-# listings-modelica
+# listings-flexpde

-This project provides syntax highlighting definitions of the [Modelica language](https://modelica.org) for the LaTeX [listings package](http://www.ctan.org/tex-archive/macros/latex/contrib/listings/).
+This project provides syntax highlighting definitions of the FlexPDE language for the LaTeX [listings package](http://www.ctan.org/tex-archive/macros/latex/contrib/listings/).

 ## Usage

-Copy or link the file `modelica-listings.cfg` into your LaTeX project and include it in your main project file.
+Copy or link the file `flexpde-listings.cfg` into your LaTeX project and include it in your main project file.

 E.g.:

     \usepackage{listings}
-    \input{listings-modelica.cfg}
+    \input{listings-flexpde.cfg}

-The modelica `modelica-listings.cfg` file also provides to new commands, `\code` and `\modelica`, in order to inline code examples without and with Modelica syntax highlighting, repsectively.
+The flexpde `flexpde-listings.cfg` file also provides to new commands, `\code` and `\flexpde`, in order to inline code examples without and with Flexpde syntax highlighting, respectively.

 By default no background colour is set for the listing.
 But the appearance can be modified for example by doing:

     \usepackage{listings}
-    \input{listings-modelica.cfg}
+    \input{listings-flexpde.cfg}
-    \lstset{language = modelica,
+    \lstset{language = flexpde,
             basicstyle=\fontsize{9pt}{10.5pt}\ttfamily,
             backgroundcolor = \color{green}}

 ## License

+&copy; Copyright 2024 Manuel (mgrojo@github.com)

+Based on previous work for the Modelica language by:
 &copy; Copyright 2014 Martin Sj&ouml;lund, Dietmar Winkler

 This work may be distributed and/or modified under the